dustinlyons/nixos-config/README.md

 ## Fork this repository and change it
 You'll need to quickly scan files for where I've defined `user` at the top and change it to your username.

-You'll also likely want to change the name of the MacOS Nix flake target, packages, homebrew casks I install, and my Home Manager configuration.
+You'll also likely want to change the name of the MacOS Nix Flake target, packages, homebrew casks I install, and my Home Manager configuration.
 Make this repository your own and open a Github Issue if you have questions.

 ## For MacOS